ccremer/netdata-minimal/README.md

  Even if enabled (see env vars) then it does not show any charts, you will only see the footer and menu.

+### PLEASE HOLD ON BEFORE USING NETDATA USER

+Until https://github.com/firehol/netdata/pull/3463 is merged, only user root is supported.

 ## How to get started

 1. Declare `FROM braindoctor/netdata-minimal` in your Dockerfile